ximenacastano/SocialPulse/README.md

 **Live App:** [https://socialpulse2.streamlit.app](https://socialpulse2.streamlit.app)
 **Author:** Ximena Castaño

-Social Pulse is a prototype app that analyzes Instagram activity using web scraping, machine learning, and interactive data visualization.
-Built as part of an AI educational initiative, this tool demonstrates how brands or researchers can explore engagement patterns and optimize content strategies.
+Social Pulse is a modular AI prototype that analyzes Instagram activity using web scraping, machine learning, and interactive dashboards.
+It demonstrates how brands or researchers can explore engagement patterns and optimize digital content strategies using open-source tools.

 ---

 ## ✨ Features

-- 🔍 Web scraping (Instagram profiles using BeautifulSoup/Selenium)
+- 🔍 Web scraping and automated data extraction
-- 🧹 Data cleaning and preprocessing (pandas)
+- 🧹 ETL pipeline for cleaning and structuring data
+- 📊 EDA to uncover insights and visualize key patterns
-- 🤖 Machine Learning classification (scikit-learn, hyperparameter tuning)
+- 🤖 Machine Learning for engagement prediction
+- 🧪 Model evaluation and tuning
-- 📊 Visual dashboard with Streamlit
+- 📺 Streamlit dashboard for interactive exploration
-- 🗃️ Modular code for educational reuse

 ---